7 Habits of Super-Productive People

 This is something I do by receiving wellness care weekly.
 I get a massage or acupuncture weekly for health, not a health problem.
 The best way to stay healthy is to use preventive medicine.

 I also meditate daily and practice mindfulness.
 Care for your body and your mind.
 Never neglect yourself.
+Your body and your mind are your most powerful assets.

 Remember you have one asset – your health.